- Most people accept the first number they're given. Negotiating almost never costs you the offer, the worst realistic outcome is they say no.

 Why This Matters More Than You Think

 If you accept $40,000 instead of negotiating to $44,000, that $4,000 gap doesn't just affect year one.
 Future raises are usually a percentage of your current salary.
-Future employers often base offers on your salary history.
+In some states, employers can ask about or base offers on your salary history, but many states (including California, New York, and Colorado) have banned the practice.
+Either way, your current salary sets the baseline for future raises, which is why the first number matters.
 Compounded over a decade, the cost of not negotiating adds up to a lot.

 Negotiating also won't hurt you.
 Employers rarely rescind offers because a candidate negotiated.
 The worst realistic outcome is they say no and you accept the original offer.
 The upside is real money in every paycheck, for years.